DmitriyEshenko/accel-ppp-docs/ipoe.rst

     Specified time in seconds for creating temporary sessions if radius rejects access and  'ip rule add from ip_addr table l4-redirect-table' rule will be created.

 **l4-redirect-ip-pool=<pool name>**
-    By default not defined.
+    By default is not defined.

     Allocates ip address from specified pool name if radius rejects access.
 Pool must be sets in section `[ippool]`

 **agent-remote-id=<identifier>**
-    By default not defined.
+    By default is not defined.

     If accel-ppp used as DHCP relay, than to DHCP requests will inserted Option 82 with agent-remote-id and agent-circuit-id with interface name from which received client request.

 **local-net=x.x.x.x/mask**
-    By default not defined.
+    By default is not defined.

     Specifies networks from which packets will be treated as unclassified.
 Need only for ``start=up``.
 You may specify multiple local-net options.
 For example: